luxfi/docs/docs/nodes/run/with-installer/advance-config-maintenance.md

 :::danger

-Note that not all LuxGo versions are compatible.
+Note that not all Luxd versions are compatible.
 You should generally run the latest version.
 Running a version other than latest may lead to your node not working properly and, for validators, not receiving a staking reward.